marmelab/react-admin/docs/useListContext.md

 ## Usage

-Call `useListContext` in a component, then use this component as a desendent of a List component.
+Call `useListContext` in a component, then use this component as a descendant of a List component.

 ```jsx
 // in src/posts/Aside.js